Case Study: Income Protection With a New Job and a New Baby

 Setting the Deferred Period

-Tim was initially looking for a policy with a deferred period of 2 months so the policy started paying out once his sick pay ends, but having found out that Tim had around 1 month of savings his adviser recommended a 3 month deferred period which would save Tim around 20% on his monthly premiums.
+Tim was initially looking for a policy with a deferred period of two months so that policy would start paying out once his sick pay ends, but with around one month of savings stored away, Tim’s adviser recommended setting a three month deferred period – saving Tim around 20% on his monthly premiums.

 Medical History

-Tim’s adviser also found out that Tim suffered from a medical condition.
-After gaining a little more information, his adviser called the underwriters at the leading insurers to see what terms they would offer.
+Tim had a medical condition, which added a layer of complexity to the process.
+However, it was nothing our team hasn’t done many times before, and Tim’s adviser called the underwriters at the leading insurers to see what terms they would offer.

 It turned out that the insurer that was initially the most competitively priced would need to increase the premiums on the policy by 50% to take account of the extra risk.
 However, Tim’s adviser managed to find another insurer that would be happy to offer standard premiums with no exclusions, which is a common situation.